SigmundGranaas/forgero/README.md

 Key features:

 * A wide variety of materials can be used to craft every part of a tool (But some are better suited than others)
-* Unique patterns which will enhance the look and attributes of your tools
+* Unique schematics which will enhance the look and attributes of your tools
 * Vanilla friendly, this mod generates textures from palettes created from Minecraft's own textures
 * Gems, which can further enhance tools and weapons through an expansive upgrade path
 * Enchanting support
-* Support for adding and customizing materials, patterns and gems entirely trough config files
+* Support for adding and customizing materials, schematics and gems entirely trough config files

 <!-- ROADMAP -->